jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_ii.rst

     # True is a boolean
     # True is an integer
-    # the empty dictionary is false
+    # the empty dictionary is False
-    # the empty set is false
+    # the empty set is False

 * I add another :ref:`assertion<what is an assertion?>` to test if :ref:`True<test_what_is_true>` is a float_